astronomer/astro-blog/posts/7-common-errors-to-check-when-debugging-airflow-dag.md

 ### Increase the Webserver Timeout period.

-If upping the Webserver resources doesn't seem to be having an effect (don't go crazy with it either), you might want to try increasing `web_server_master_timeout` or `web_server_worker_timeout`.
+If upping the Webserver resources doesn't seem to have an effect, you might want to try increasing `web_server_master_timeout` or `web_server_worker_timeout`.

 Raising those values will tell your Airflow Webserver to wait a bit longer to load before it hits you with a 503 (a timeout).
 You might still experience slow loading times if your Deployment is in fact underpowered, but you'll likely avoid hitting a 503.

 ### Avoid making requests outside of an operator.

-If you're making API calls, JSON requests or database requests _outside_ of an operator at a high frequency, your Webserver is much more likely to timeout.
+If you're making API calls, JSON requests, or database requests outside of an operator at a high frequency, your Webserver is much more likely to timeout.

-When Airflow interprets a file to look for any valid DAGs, it first runs all code at the top level (i.e. outside of operators) immediately.
-Even if the operator itself only gets executed at execution time, everything called *outside* of an operator is called every heartbeat, which can be quite taxing.
+When Airflow interprets a file to look for any valid DAGs, it first runs all code at the top level (i.e. outside of operators).
+Even if the operator itself only gets executed at execution time, everything called outside of an operator is called every heartbeat, which can be quite taxing.

 We'd recommend taking the logic you have currently running outside of an operator and moving it inside of a Python Operator if possible.